ashutoshpatel2210/CarND-Extended-Kalman-Filter-Project/README.md

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 ## Files structure in Project
-### starter code in the src folder
+* Code in the src folder
-### a README file with instructions on compiling the code
+* README file with instructions on compiling the code
-### a Docs folder, which contains details about the structure of the code templates
+* Docs folder, which contains details about the structure of the code templates
-### CMakeLists.txt file that will be used when compiling your code (you do not need to change this file)
+* CMakeLists.txt file that will be used when compiling your code (you do not need to change this file)
-### a data file for testing your extended Kalman filter which the simulator interface provides
+* data file for testing your extended Kalman filter which the simulator interface provides

 This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
 Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.